provectus/internship/frontend/expansesui/README.md

-# User interface for expences
+# User Interface For Expences API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts To Run The UI

 In the project directory, you can run: